10 telemedicine trials as of 2/22/21

 An INTERVENTIONAL STUDY (or Clinical Trial) is a clinical study in which participants are assigned an intervention such as a medication, device, or procedure, so that researchers can evaluate its effects on biomedical or health-related outcomes.
 Participants may receive diagnostic, therapeutic, or other types of interventions.
 See trial phase descriptions at bottom of page.

-As of August 1, 2017, there were 413 active PD interventional studies worldwide listed on ClinicalTrials.gov.
-This includes trials that are recruiting, not yet recruiting, enrolling by invitation or no longer recruiting.
+Active studies include trials that are recruiting, not yet recruiting, enrolling by invitation or no longer recruiting.

 TRIAL PHASE Definitions